RetroDECK/ES-DE/USERGUIDE.md

 **Scrape**

-Opens the single-game scraper, which is explained earlier in this guide.
+Opens the single-game scraper, which is explained [earlier](USERGUIDE.md#single-game-scraper) in this guide.
+The _Y_ button can also be used as a shortcut to start the scraper without having to navigate to this button.

 **Save**

 Saves any changes and closes the window.
-If no changes have been done, it simply closes the window.

 **Cancel**

 Cancels any changes and closes the window.
-If no changes have been done, it simply closes the window.

 **Clear**

-This will remove any media files for the game file or folder and also remove its entry from the gamelist.xml file.
+This will remove any media files for the file or folder and also remove its entry from the gamelist.xml file.
 The actual game file or folder will however _not_ be deleted.
 A prompt will be shown asking for confirmation.

 **Delete** _(Files only)_